 A lawyer will also have a network of experts they can reach out to that can advise on your case.
 For example, an attorney may use an accident reconstruction expert that will use photographs, computer technology, and other resources to determine how the crash happened.

 Once a lawyer has determined that manufacturer negligence caused a crash, they will also know how to hold them accountable for paying the full financial compensation you deserve.

-If you or someone you love has been injured in a collision, our Atlanta truck accident lawyers can help with your case.
+If you or someone you love has been injured in a collision, our lawyers can help with your case.
 At MG Law, our skilled attorneys have years of experience building strong cases against truck manufacturers and holding them responsible for paying the full damages accident victims deserve.
 We want to put that experience to work for you.
 Call us today at 770-988-5252 or fill out our online form to schedule a free consultation.